dmitriz/api-testing/README.md

 The API contract is specified implicitly through the test cases in the Postman collection.
 Each test defines the expected request format and response structure, effectively documenting the API contract.

+Key API testing practices:

+- **Organize by Folders**: Group related API endpoints in folders
+- **Use Environment Variables**: Don't hardcode URLs, ports, etc.
+- **Secure API Keys**: Always store API keys in the `.secrets` folder, which should be excluded from version control.
+This project does not use environment variables for security reasons.

-To verify that your implementation matches the expected contract:
+To verify your API implementation:

-1. Run the API server: `npm run start:server`
+- Run the API server: `npm run start:server`
-2. Run the API tests: `npm run test:api`
+- Run the API tests: `npm run test:api`

 A successful test run indicates that your API implementation conforms to the expected contract.